Nosferican/SpringerQuarantineBooks.jl/README.md

 [Free access to a range of essential textbooks from all disciplines](https://www.springernature.com/gp/librarians/news-events/all-news-articles/industry-news-initiatives/free-access-to-textbooks-for-institutions-affected-by-coronaviru/17855960)!

-See [catalog](https://github.com/Nosferican/SpringerQuarantineBooks.jl/blob/master/data/FreeEnglishTextbooksEnhanced.tsv) for available textbooks and formats as well as additional metadata.
+See [English catalog](https://github.com/Nosferican/SpringerQuarantineBooks.jl/blob/master/data/FreeEnglishTextbooksEnhanced.tsv) or the [German catalog](https://github.com/Nosferican/SpringerQuarantineBooks.jl/blob/master/data/FreeGermanTextbooksEnhanced.tsv) for available textbooks and formats as well as additional metadata.